ArianaGrandeMeal/MazeSolver/README.md

 # MazeSolver
-Program to automate designing and solving of mazes
+Program to automate designing and solving of mazes.
+Program uses tkinter.